 This type of Civil Engineering includes constructing structures and the management of all tasks related to Construction engineering.
 This field has an increased business risk than other fields as civil engineers take up huge contracts that can give rewards and losses in the end.
 The management of moving materials from one place to another also comes under this field.

-This type of Civil Engineering is related to analyzing and designing the structures of physical infrastructures like bridges, overpasses, complex platforms for railway lines, offshore structures like oil, gas fields in the sea, etc. In analyzing and designing aspects of Structural Engineering, a civil engineer has to make measurements and assumptions about the pressures and loads that the structures will have in their lifetime, their future impacts and how they can be safe for long-term use.
+This type of Civil Engineering is related to analyzing and designing the structures of physical infrastructures like bridges, overpasses, complex platforms for railway lines, offshore structures like oil, and gas fields in the sea, etc. In analyzing and designing aspects of Structural Engineering, a civil engineer has to make measurements and assumptions about the pressures and loads that the structures will have in their lifetime, their future impacts and how they can be safe for long-term use.

 Transportation Engineering is concerned with designing transportation systems that are efficient in functioning and sustainable.
 The transportation system can be public or private.
 It includes transportation structures for streets, air transportation, tunnels, overpasses, railways, etc. It consists of fields like transportation planning, pavement engineering and infrastructure management.